udit0vats/udit0vats/README.md

-- 👋 Hi, I’m @udit0vats
+- 👋 Hi, I’m Udit. @udit0vats
-- 👀 I’m interested in music and learing to code as im new
+- 👀 I’m interested in music and learing to code as I'm new.
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning WebDev and New Languages.
-- 💞️ I’m looking to collaborate on various projects
+- 💞️ I’m looking to collaborate on various projects and hackathons.
-- 📫 How to reach me - insta @_.uditt
+- 📫 How to reach me - insta @_.uditt, snap @vats.udit
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm open to talk with.

 <!---
 udit0vats/udit0vats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.